 University of Minnesota’s Access Abroad

-Access-Able provides an array of information regarding destinations, accessibility, destination guidesand rentals for travelers with disabilities.
+Provides an array of information regarding destinations, accessibility, destination guidesand rentals for travelers with disabilities.

 Yamada International House, 56 E. Union Street, Athens OH 45701 (740) 593-1840